adam-p/yesterday-i-learned/random.md

 1. "[Need onion salt for a recipe?](https://www.thebalance.com/how-to-make-onion-salt-1387993) Ingredients: Onion powder, Salt." "[Need garlic salt for a recipe?](https://www.thebalance.com/how-to-make-garlic-salt-1387987) Ingredients: Garlic powder, Salt."
 "Need celery salt for a recipe?
 Ingredients: [Celery **seeds**](https://wholenewmom.com/recipes/homemade-celery-salt-and-how-to-use-it/), Salt."
 1. Batarang is a portmanteau of bat and boomerang, and was originally spelled baterang.
 Batarangs are more throwing stars than boomerangs.
 1. Companise are bailed out if they employ a large number of people, leading some people to believe that the economy would be unable to sustain such a huge jump in unemployment if the business folded.
-1. The soverign state of Hong Kong coins the term [爛gag](http://evchk.wikia.com/wiki/Gag) to describe what are effectively dad jokes.
+1. The sovereign state of Hong Kong coins the term [爛gag](http://evchk.wikia.com/wiki/Gag) to describe what are effectively dad jokes.
 1. [You will have to be fairly messed up to be exempt from Singapore national service.](https://www.quora.com/How-hard-is-it-to-be-exempt-from-National-Service-in-Singapore-What-do-they-do-with-conscripts-who-have-limited-physical-abilities)
 1. Arnold actively trains to retain his accent, evident by the fact that he [can](https://youtube.com/watch?v=kayFrIR-Qfw) imitate the American accent.
 1. A [gramophone](https://en.wikipedia.org/wiki/Gramophone) is a phonograph.
 A [grandmaphone](http://www.urbandictionary.com/define.php?term=grandma%20phone) is a phone with huge buttons and no screen.